o3de/sig-core/governance/Coding-Standards-and-Style-Guide.md

 9.1.
 Copyright Header Requirements
 ----------------------------------

-**Required: **For non-3rd Party source files that are apart of the Lumberyard project, they are required to carry the copyright notice detailed on the [Copyright Header Requirements](/display/lmbr/Copyright+Header+Requirements) page.
+**Required: **For non-3rd Party source files that are apart of the O3DE project, they are required to carry the copyright notice detailed on the [Copyright Header Requirements](/display/lmbr/Copyright+Header+Requirements) page.
-When adding a new source file or modifying any existing Lumberyard source file without a copyright please add the following copyright notice to the top of the file.
+When adding a new source file or modifying any existing O3DE source file without a copyright please add the following copyright notice to the top of the file.

 **Every non 3rd Party source file** Expand source